Massachusetts law about internet and online privacy

 Complying with COPPA: Frequently asked questions: A guide for businesses, parents and small entities.
 Federal Trade Commission, July 2020 (Children’s Online Privacy Protection Act).

-Privacy issues, Electronic Privacy Information Center.
+Issues, Electronic Privacy Information Center.

-Provides information on nearly 100 privacy topics, including:
+Includes resources on various privacy topics, including:

 Cybersecurity law, West Academic, 2022.

-Internet law and practice, Thomson/West, loose leaf, chapter 19.
+Internet law and practice, Thomson/West, loose-leaf.

 Principles of the law, data privacy, ALI, 2020.